Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 390:
 - By KevgenGD.
-- Collab with KA200 !!!
+- Collab with KazooTheCat !!!
 Thanks to ML5 for the advice :).

 cube 391:
 - By ML500.